Featured Articles ➔

 Cleanse with the Right Products

 As we’ve explained above, there are some harmful ingredients in your soap that you wouldn’t use on your head – so why make your beard suffer?
-Start looking for products like shampoos and face cleansers that promote nourishment, enriched with vitamins and natural oils.
+Start looking for products like shampoos and face cleansers that promote nourishment, enriched with vitamins and natural oils, and wash your beard with them instead.

 Using an organic facial scrub to exfoliate once or twice a week can do miracles.
 Exfoliating means that you are getting rid of dead skin cells, removing the flakes, and helping with treating ingrown hairs.
-Most times dry skin can be dealt with just with a simple exfoliation followed by a good moisturizer.
+This is the most important step if you wish to get rid of the beard dandruff – dead skin must be removed.
+Most times dead skin can be dealt with just with a simple exfoliation.

 Invest in Quality Moisturizers